brito-rafa/k8s-webhooks/single-gvk/README.md

 The final result of this code is under music/ subdirectory.
 You can use it as reference, but we will start from an empty directory.

+For the impatients who want to see the final result without running these steps: the file is [rockband-music-controller-v1.yaml](/single-gvk/rockband-music-controller-v1.yaml) using the controller docker image quay.io/brito_rafa/music-controller:single-gvk-v0.1 .

 ## Scaffolding

 First step is using the kubebuilder scaffolding: